What is a Registered Patent Practitioner?

 What Does a Patent Practitioner do?

-A patent practitioner is a person who provides patenting services.
-Patenting services can be related to new inventions and ideas, and new and existing products and processes.
-For new inventions, patenting services includes all activities needed to help inventors (and applicants) seek patent protection for an invention.
+A patent practitioner is a person who provides patenting services for patentable new inventions.
+Patenting services can be related to new inventions and ideas, as well as new and existing products and processes.
+For new inventions, patenting services includes all activities needed to help inventors (and applicants) seek patent protection for a new invention.
 For new and existing products and processes, patenting services includes all activities needed to determine whether a product or process infringes on the intellectual property of others, or is free to operate.

 The first phase/stage, in seeking patent protection is filing for protection.
-Filing for patent protection includes four patenting activities.
-The first four steps of our 5 steps to patent a utility invention are: prior art search, patentability evaluation, application writing, and application filing.
+Filing for patent protection includes four patenting activities that align with our first four of our 5 steps to patent.
+The first four steps of our 5 steps to patenting an invention are: the prior art search, the patentability study, patent application writing, and patent application filing.
 All four actions are needed to properly file and get a patent application pending for your invention.

 The second phase/stage in seeking patent protection is prosecuting the patent application.
 Patent prosecution is communicating with the patent office about the patent application.
 This communication usually takes one of four forms.
-A registered patent practitioner can provide services for all four: responding to an office action, amendments, new and revised claims, and examiner interviews.
-There are other patent prosecution actions, see our patent prosecution page.
+A registered patent practitioner can provide services for all four: responding to an office actions, amendments, new and revised claims, and examiner interviews.
+Read more about pre-grant patent services.

-For new and existing products and processes, patenting services includes all activities needed to determine whether a product or process infringes on the intellectual property of others, or is free to operate.
-Licensed practitioners can provide all needed patenting services needed to determine whether or not a product or process will infringe or is free to operate.
+For new and existing products and processes, patenting services includes all activities needed to determine whether a product or process infringes on the intellectual property of others, or is free to operate with out infringing.
+Licensed patent practitioners can provide all needed patenting services needed to determine whether or not a product or process will infringe or is free to operate.